dheeraj1997/fastify-graphql-undici/README.md

 # fastify-graphql-undici
-A boilerplate for fastify along with graphql and undid as http client under the hood
+A boilerplate for fastify along with graphql and undid as http client under the hood.

+## Contribution Guidelines